ja2-derek/ja2-ub-comparison/README.md

 ### Strategy:
 - Unimportant differences may be removed from either of the folders, i.e. `src_ja2` or `src_ub`.
 - Important differences (features/bug fixes) may be removed by merging them into `src_ja2`.
 The commit title has to start with `PATCHXXX` where XXX is a three digit number.
+If the patch only modifies the editor, the commit title has to start with `EDITORYYY`.
 - The python script `move_common.py` can be used to automatically move equal (modulo white space) files to `src_common`.
 These changes should be commited without any manual changes.
 The commit message should be `Use script to move shared files to src_common`.